 The preeminence of the bishop of Rome over the entire Catholic Church, an institution known as "the papacy," took centuries to develop.

-Most of the claims for the authority of the pope have rested on one basic argument:
+Most of the claims for the authority of the pope have rested on this basic argument:

 - The bishop of Rome is the successor of St. Peter.